brodieaustin/poisoned-well-novel/poisoned-well.md

 The arrows, hurtled from the dark recesses of the trees, fell around them, skidding stupidly along the ice.
 Manan, running at full tilt, felt giddy and powerful and terrified all at the same time.
 The other girl, whose hand she gripped tightly, seemed less buoyed by the hail of flint, wood, and arrows.
 Manan gave her a rough tug just before an arrow landed right at their heels.
 It bounced, tipped, and veered away.
 We may just make it, she thought, seeing the ice lake's shore just ahead.

 Whoever let the next arrow fly, however, had a truer aim.
-The arrow didn't find its mark, but it grazed the other girl's calf, shredding the folds of rough spun blankets, leaving a trail of blood behind.
-Fortunately for Manan, the girl was so insensible that the wound didn't seem to phase her.
+The arrow did not find its mark, but it grazed the other girl's calf, shredding the folds of rough spun blankets, leaving a trail of blood behind.
+Fortunately for Manan, the girl was so insensible that the wound did not seem to phase her.
 The girl just groaned and continued being pulled along the ice.

 Manon tried not to look back, tried to keep her eyes trained on the shore line that grew nearer and nearer.
 She could start to see shapes of the trees emerge from the dark rough mass that stood there previously.
 With her senses fired up the way they though, everything stood out sharply, including the streaks of fire in the dark sky.
 The dry, brittle brush along the lake caught fire and began to light up the night.